Characterizing partition functions of the edge-coloring model by rank growth: Introduction

-Our proof of Theorem \ref{26jl11b} is based on some elementary results from the representation theory of the symmetric group, and on the following alternative characterization of partition functions of vertex models given in [2], which uses the Nullstellensatz.
+The proof of our theorem is based on some elementary results from the representation theory of the symmetric group, and on the following alternative characterization of partition functions of edge-coloring models given in [3], which uses the Nullstellensatz and the First and Second Fundamental Theorems of Invariant theory for $O(n)$.